 Parents want to feed their kids the right foods and the correct balance of key nutrients.
-But it’s not always easy to tell the difference between helpful advice and harmful trends that have made their way into the mainstream.
-Dr. Rajavel Elango of BC Children’s Hospital is here to help.
+But it's not always easy to tell the difference between helpful advice and harmful trends.
+Dr. Rajavel Elango of BC Children's Hospital is here to help.

 "A child's protein demands change drastically throughout life.
 What an infant requires is very different from what an older child requires and then what a teenager requires.
 My objective has been to try to determine these different requirements across the lifespan." —Dr. Rajavel Elango